MEET THE TEAM

 Sinéad is an experienced solo, orchestral and chamber musician performing regularly across the UK and Ireland, having worked alongside the Ulster Orchestra, the Hallé, Philharmonia Orchestra, National Symphony Orchestra of Ireland, BBC Philharmonic and Opera North

-She is also an enthusiastic teacher and is the Assistant Manager at the Oxford Flute Summer School, tutors at Muswell Young Musicians, and previously worked at Chethams School of Music in Manchester.
+She is also an enthusiastic teacher and is a tutor at the Oxford Flute Summer School, tutors at Muswell Young Musicians, and previously worked at Chethams School of Music in Manchester.

 Sinéad plays on an Altus 1807 flute purchased through the generous support of the Wolfson Foundation.